xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 This plan outlines the upcoming phases to enhance NexusAI's capabilities further.

-### Phase 10: Advanced Sensory & Creative Synthesis - 💡 Planned
+### Phase 10: Advanced Sensory & Creative Synthesis - ⚙️ In Progress
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
-*   **Detailed Development Plan:**
+*   **Completed Implementation:**
-    1.  **Integrate Real-Time Sensory Input:**
+    *   **Real-time Audio Processor:** A full-duplex voice interface has been implemented using Gemini's Live API (`gemini-2.5-flash-native-audio-preview-09-2025`).
+This enables natural, low-latency voice conversations with real-time transcription for both user input and model output.
-        *   **Real-time Audio Processor:** Implement a module using Gemini's Live API for natural, low-latency voice conversations.
+    *   **Voice Synthesis:** A Text-to-Speech (TTS) module has been integrated using the `gemini-2.5-flash-preview-tts` model.
+This allows the AI to generate a spoken voice for its final synthesized answers, providing a multi-modal response.
-        *   **Real-time Video Stream Analyzer:** Enable the AI to process live camera feeds to identify objects, describe scenes, and understand visual context.
+*   **Future Work:**
-    2.  **Develop Multi-Modal Creative Output:**
+    1.  **Develop Multi-Modal Creative Output:**
         *   **Video Generation Agent:** Integrate models like VEO to allow the AI to transform textual descriptions or narratives into dynamic video content.
-        *   **Voice Synthesis & Cloning:** Utilize TTS APIs to give the AI a unique voice for spoken responses, enabling more natural interaction.
+        *   **Real-time Video Stream Analyzer:** Enable the AI to process live camera feeds by sending sequential image frames to the Live API, allowing it to identify objects, describe scenes, and understand visual context.
-        *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure.
+        *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---
 ### Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress